 Much of the heavy lifting here has been done.
 As part of our initial GDPR implementation last year, we did a full audit of our TLD offerings to determine which data elements should be shared with the registry by default, as required under our contract with the registry, and which should only be shared if the domain owner gives their explicit consent to do so.

 Over the next few months, we expect to receive updated contracts from all the ICANN-accredited registries we work with.
 Depending on what the various registry contracts include, we may make adjustments to our data processing framework.
-We could end up sharing more or less data by default for specific TLDs, and may stop the collection of some “optional” data elements.
+We could end up sharing more or lesser data by default for specific TLDs and may stop the collection of some “optional” data elements.

 What should resellers do?